Nessphoro/sublimeassembly/README.md

 ===============
 Also available on Package Control as NASM x86 Assembly

+If you want to say thanks: consider tipping me on [Gittip](https://www.gittip.com/Nessphoro/)

 Provides actually decent code highlighting for x86-64 assembly in Sublime Text / TextMate.
 It includes full x86-64 instruction set, along with all NASM directives.